 But the price I paid for it was too high.

-By the time the time had come for him to do that, whether he paid them or not had no longer become the primary reason I wanted to interact with him anymore.
+When the time had come for him to do that, whether he paid them or not had no longer become the primary reason I wanted to interact with him anymore.

 I had entered a state of near-delusion that is difficult to explain now.